 A variety of habitats can be found in the Subregion in the San Gabriel Mountains, Whittier Narrows, and the estuarine area of the San Gabriel River and Rio Hondo watersheds.
-In terms of water resources, these habitats include both upland and wetland areas.
+In terms of water resources, these habitats include both upland and aquatic habitat areas.

-Upland habitat provides a buffer to wetland habitat as well as linkages to species through the landscape.
-Wetland areas provide habitat to innumerable species of flora and fauna.
-Wetland areas within the Subregion can be seen in Figure 11 and include:
+Upland habitat provides a buffer to aquatic habitat as well as linkages to species through the landscape.
+Aquatic habitat areas provide habitat to innumerable species of flora and fauna.
+Aquatic habitat areas within the Subregion can be seen in Figure 10 and include:

-- Freshwater wetlands: Wetlands such as depressional marshes, lakes and ponds.
-For the purposes of this Subregional Plan, freshwater wetlands include man-made habitats such as flood control basins and ponds which may include areas of freshwater wetlands.
-It is important to note that although some spreading grounds and some stormwater Best Management Practices such as detention basins, swales and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria - Riverine wetlands: Streambed and wetlands associated with rivers and streams, including upper and lower riverine habitats and dry washes.
-Man-made habitats considered riverine wetlands include concrete-lined channels and soft-bottomed channels.
-Note that "riparian" is sometimes used to mean riverine wetlands.
+- Freshwater aquatic habitats: Aquatic habitats such as depressional marshes, lakes and ponds.
+For the purposes of this Subregional Plan, freshwater aquatic habitats include man-made habitats such as flood control basins and ponds which may include areas of freshwater aquatic habitats.
+It is important to note that although some spreading grounds and some stormwater Best Management Practices such as detention basins, swales and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria. - Riverine aquatic habitats: Streambed aquatic habitats associated with rivers and streams, including upper and lower riverine habitats.
+Man-made habitats considered riverine aquatic habitats include concrete-lined channels and soft-bottomed channels.
+Note that "riparian" is sometimes used to mean riverine aquatic habitats.